Why are you standing for Mayor?

 The Mayor sets the direction for Council.
 The people of Clarence deserve better.
 They deserve a council that is making decisions in their best interests, not in the best interests of big developers.

-I’ve held leadership roles in government for the last 16 years and worked with councils around Tasmania on the introduction of new building legislation.
+I’ve held leadership roles in government for nearly 20 years and worked with councils around Tasmania on the introduction of new building legislation.

-And I came close, being a close third in the vote for Mayor.
+In 2018 I came close, being third in the vote for Mayor.

 I understand meeting procedure.